-An important recurring theme that will appear throughout this course is the importance of carefully characterizing the task of the person or "agent".
-Some kinds of scene or object information are more important to estimate the other kinds depending on the task of the agent.
+A recurring theme that will appear throughout this course is the importance of carefully characterizing the task of the person or "agent".
+Some kinds of scene or object information are more important to estimate the other kinds depending on the task of the agent, the behavioral goals.